 Geneva Historical Society Postcard Collection

-The Geneva Historical Society Postcard Collection includes a sampling from a larger physical collection, with variant views of the items pictured online.
-The online Postcards Collection contains views of Geneva and its people, buildings, and other interesting scenes.
+The Geneva Historical Society Postcards Collection contains views of Geneva and its people, buildings, and other interesting views.
 Many are in color, ranging from the 1890s to about 1970.
 The majority appear to be from 1900-1930.
 Many have personal notes on them, which have been transcribed.
+This collection is a subset of a larger physical collection which contains variant views of many of the items pictured therein.